Drupal 9 is Released – Prepare Your Website for Drupal 9 Migration! A Guide to Compare Drupal 7, Drupal 8 & Drupal 9!

 And what about contributed modules?
 The compatibility of contributed modules is historically one of the biggest blockers to upgrading, also make it possible for contributed modules to be compatible with Drupal 8 and Drupal 9 at the same time.
 As long as contributed modules do not use deprecated APIs, they should work with Drupal 9 while still being compatible with Drupal 8.

-Drupal 8 is dependent on Symfony 3, and Symfony 3’s end of life is November 2021.
-Consequently, Drupal 8 support will end in November 2021.
-A long-term-support (LTS) Drupal 8.9 minor release will be released alongside Drupal 9 and supported until November 2021.
+Drupal 8 is dependent on Symfony 3, and Symfony 3’s end of life is November 2022.
+Consequently, Drupal 8 support will end in November 2022.
+Consequently, Drupal 8 support will end in November 2022.
+A long-term-support (LTS) Drupal 8.9 minor release will be released alongside Drupal 9 and supported until November 2022.
 Drupal 8 will only receive patch releases following Drupal 9.0.0’s release.
 No new features will be added to Drupal 8, nor will minor releases be made available.

 Drupal 8 is in the center of community’s ideas and is getting lucrative technological innovations all the time.
 Despite the EOL in 2021, the future looks particularly bright for D8 website owners.
 And here’s why.